galaxyproject/planemo/docs/faqs.rst

 Can I develop Galaxy tools without Planemo?
 ===========================================

-Yes, you can, but we highly discourage you from doing so.
+Yes, you can, but it is more complicated to do so and will take more time.
 Planemo encourages best practices in software development and follows guidelines agreed on by the Galaxy community, particularly test-driven development.